timfpark/topological/README.md

 90-99: 191
 ```

+As the random number connection is generating a thousand random numbers a second, PrintProcessor outputs the running total for each bucket roughly once a second.

 ## Pipeline and Deployment Generation

 Most developers using Topological won't actually write the pipeline.js code we saw in the simple example, but instead, they will write a pipeline definition that Topological will use to automatically build both the pipeline implementation and the templates for deploying it into Kubernetes.